Miramichi Valley: Wildlife

-The Miramichi River watershed supports a large population of land mammals and waterfowl, particularly white-tailed deer, moose, American black bear, ducks and the Canada goose.
-Other animals include red fox, northeast coyote, mink, fisher, weasel, skunk, porcupine, beaver, and muskrat among many others.
+The Miramichi River watershed supports a large population of land mammals and waterfowl, particularly white-tailed deer, eastern moose, American black bear, ducks and the Canada goose.
+Other animals include red fox, northeastern coyote, American mink, fisher, weasel, striped skunk, North American porcupine, North American beaver, and muskrat among many others.

-Prior to European settlement, the area also supported woodland caribou (a relative of the Arctic caribou which inhabited northeastern North America), as well as the eastern cougar and wolves.
-A remnant population of the Eastern Cougar is thought to inhabit parts of New Brunswick and Quebec's Gaspé Peninsula, possibly including the Miramichi River watershed.
-A Grey Wolf pack is thought to have recently returned to the Miramichi Highlands from the Gaspé Peninsula.
+Prior to European settlement, the area also supported boreal woodland caribou, as well as the eastern cougar and eastern wolves.
+A remnant population of the cougar is thought to inhabit parts of New Brunswick and Quebec's Gaspé Peninsula, possibly including the Miramichi River watershed.
+An eastern wolf pack is thought to have recently returned to the Miramichi Highlands from the Gaspé Peninsula.

 Hunting of large land mammals such as deer, moose, as well as waterfowl such as ducks and geese is permitted each fall.
 The elusive American black duck is particularly prized by hunters.
 There is a limited bear hunt each spring, although its continuation is being debated.
 The guiding industry is an economic contributor to the local economy during hunting season.